gabysurianosj/UNESCO-CLI-Gem/README.md

 ![](http://luxurylaunches.com/wp-content/uploads/2013/03/most-expensive-holiday.jpg)

-All content published by UNESCO is the property of UNESCO and is protected by copyright, trademark, and other intellectual property laws.
-Copyright © 1992 - 2018 UNESCO/World Heritage Centre.
-All rights reserved.
+All content published by UNESCO is the property of UNESCO and is protected by copyright, trademark, and other intellectual property laws (Copyright © 1992 - 2018 UNESCO/World Heritage Centre.
+All rights reserved)

 For more information on how to use the app, watch my [video]!
 Or read my [blog] for more info on how this CLI Gem was created.